Jazzmoon/btd6_autoplay/README.md

 ## Custom Maps

-See `logs.json` for example game map.
+See `src/config/maps/darkcastle/easy.json` for example game map and basic instructions.

+All instructions can be found in `src/utils/ActionParser.py`.